 Make it clear to your staff that you take their privacy seriously, and that opening up about their mental health, or using mental health resources, will never be tracked or used against them.

-How to promote mental health and wellbeing in the workplace: Closing thoughts
+How to improve mental health in the workplace: Closing thoughts

-To wrap up our guide on how to promote mental health and wellbeing in the workplace, it’s important to consider the following.
+To wrap up our guide on how to improve mental health in the workplace, it’s important to consider the following.
 Prioritising mental health is not just about avoiding undesirable outcomes, it’s also about giving your employees the opportunity to be the best versions of themselves.

 So, when you’re promoting mental health and wellbeing, make it clear to your employees that improving their mental wellbeing is not just about reducing stress or avoiding burnout.